Advice From A Pro About Fishing With Worms

 Fishing for steelhead with worms is one of the most productive ways to catch steelhead.
 I always run a worm through the pool before I move to the next pool because most days the worm will catch some steelhead that may not want to eat a spawn sack or a bead.

 When fishing for steelhead with worms I will either drift the worm below a float or I will use a bottom bouncing method.
-For more information on float fishing check out this page Float Fishing: Tips From A Pro River Guide For More Trout
+For more information on float fishing check out this page Float Fishing: Tips From River Guides For More Trout

 I use the same type of hooks that I use for spawn bags or beads. you can see my favorite hooks on my Best Hooks page.